upbound/docs/content/spaces/integrations.md

 #### Usage

-Using ESO in a managed control plane is identical to when it into a Kubernetes cluster or standalone Crossplane instance.
-Below is an example using AWS Secrets Manager.
+You can use ESO API types in a Spaces managed control plane as you would in a standalone Crossplane instance or Kubernetes cluster.
+Below is an example of the AWS Secrets Manager configuration.
 First, create a secret in the managed control plane which contains the auth credentials to access the external secret store.

 ```bash